Final Day of ASB Polyfest cancelled - 16 March, 2019

-Another key component of the ASB Polyfest is food.
-Each stage has a surrounding village with the food & craft stalls from that culture.
+Another key part of the ASB Polyfest is food and craft.
+Each stage has a surrounding village with food & craft stalls from the respective Maori or Pacific culture.